Nvidiacoursems/Nvidia_Project/README.md

 *Note you must be in the classification folder in your terminal if your not type - cd - then type
 - cd jetson-inference/python/training/classification -

-*Note class #0 is Hotairballoon and class #1 is Jet
+*Note class #0 means it is a Hotairballoon and class #1 means it is a Jet

 Here is a video demonstration: https://youtu.be/t2cUNABMvdY